tr>

 State-of-the-Art Trauma and Critical Care Lectures

-Session Chair: Dr. Sandro Rizoli, Doha, Qatar
+Moderator: Dr. Sandro Rizoli, (Qatar)

 Open Discussion and Q&A [10 min]